If you’re looking for a romantic weekend getaway, check out Walt Disney World Resort. Yes, really!

 Disney World is at the top of the top when it comes to delighting guests and creating unforgettable experiences.

-Given the amount of attention and detail Disney puts in, planning a romantic trip to WDW is fairly easy.
+Given the amount of attention and detail Disney puts in, planning a couples trip to Disney World is fairly easy.

-The first thing you want to do is make your hotel, dining and spa treatment reservations as far in advance as possible.
+The first thing you want to do is book your hotel, dining, and spa treatment reservations as far in advance as possible.

-In addition to booking your hotel room in advance, I recommend getting the Memory Maker photo package.
+In addition to booking these things in advance, I recommend purchasing the Memory Maker photo package.

-This add-on is often discounted if you book it in advance, which means you’ll have more money to put towards a nicer hotel, a fancy dinner, or a spa treatment.
+This add-on is often discounted if you book it in advance, which means you’ll have more money to put toward a nicer hotel, a fancy dinner, or a spa treatment.

 With the Memory Maker package, you’ll receive all the photos from rides and photographers around the park.

 Plus, you can say goodbye to selfie sticks and fiddling with your phone or digital camera.